aimicrocot/microcot-preset/README.md

   ## Why This Micro-Preset

-— Written according to guidelines from LLM creators (Google, Anthropic, GPT) ~ to make models more creative, better at remembering, and smarter
+— Written according to new guidelines from Google, Anthropic, Open AI ~ to make models more creative, better at remembering, and smarter

 — Fewer repetitions and clichés ~ because the fewer rigid instructions, the more creatively and vividly models write